About The Stone Roses

 Meshing '60s-styled guitar pop with an understated '80s dance beat, the Stone Roses defined the British guitar pop scene of the late '80s and early '90s.
 After their eponymous 1989 debut album became an English sensation, countless other groups in the same vein became popular, including the Charlatans UK, Inspiral Carpets, and Happy Mondays.
 However, the Stone Roses were never able to capitalize on the promise of their first album, waiting five years before they released their second record and slowly disintegrating in the year-and-a-half after its release.

 For the first half of 1990, re-releases of the band's earlier singles clogged the charts.
-The group returned in July 1990 with the single "One Love," which entered the charts at number four.
+They returned in July 1990 with the single "One Love," which entered the charts at number four.
 Prior to the release of "One Love," the Stone Roses organized their own festival at Spike Island in Widnes.
 The concert drew over 30,000 people and would prove to be their last concert in England for five years.
-After Spike Island, the group became embroiled in a vicious legal battle with Silvertone Records.
-The Stone Roses wanted to leave the label but Silvertone took out a court injunction against them, preventing the group from releasing any new material.
-For the next two years, the band fought Silvertone while allegedly preparing the follow-up to its debut album.
+After Spike Island, the group became embroiled in a vicious legal battle with Silvertone Records -- the band wanted to leave the label but Silvertone took out a court injunction against them, preventing the group from releasing any new material.
+For the next two years, they fought Silvertone while allegedly preparing the follow-up to their debut album.
 However, the Stone Roses did next to nothing as the court case rolled on.
 In the meantime, several major record labels began negotiating with the band in secret.
 In March of 1991, the lawsuit went to court.
 Two months later, the band won its case against Silvertone and signed a multi-million deal with Geffen Records.

 The Stone Roses planned an international tour in early 1995 to support the album, but the plans kept unraveling at the last minute.
 Before they could set out on tour, Reni left the band, leaving the group without a drummer.
 He was replaced by Robbie Maddix, who had previously played in Rebel MC.
 After Maddix joined the band, they embarked on a short American tour at the conclusion of which John Squire broke his collarbone in a bike accident.
 Squire's accident forced them to cancel a headlining spot at the 25th Glastonbury Festival, which would have been their first concert in the U.K. in five years.
 As Squire recuperated, the Stone Roses continued to sink in popularity and respect -- even as their peers, the Charlatans and former Happy Mondays vocalist Shaun Ryder, made unexpectedly triumphant comebacks.

 Aside from continual denials from Squire and others that no reunion was forthcoming, there was no news about the Stone Roses for close to 15 years, until 2011.
 During the early part of the year -- after an emotional reunion of Brown and Squire at the funeral for Mani's mother -- rumors swirled that the Roses would be back for at least one show.
 Then, in October 2011, the band announced a full reunion, including tour dates that began with a three-show appearance in Manchester in late June of 2012, and extended through the entire festival season.
-By December, a recording contract had also been announced, with the band's future recordings appearing on Universal in Great Britain and Columbia in the United States. ~ Stephen Thomas Erlewine, Rovi
+By December, a recording contract had also been announced, with the band's future recordings appearing on Universal in Great Britain and Columbia in the United States.
+Four years after those contracts were signed, the first fruits from recording sessions at Paul Epworth's studios appeared.
+In May 2016, the band released the single All for One," the first new material from the four-piece in some 21 years. ~ Stephen Thomas Erlewine, Rovi